+Do you know what the #1 mistake people make when they go for a massage is?
+Better yet, are you guilty of it??
 Have you ever gone for a massage and thought, “I really want to make sure I get my money’s worth and make sure they get rid of that knot in my (insert body region)?”

 Why not let the trained massaged therapist feel your muscle and apply the amount of pressure that they know would be best.
 And meanwhile, close your eyes, tune out the day, and soak up the opportunity to lay in a tranquil room with no interruptions.